Critics warn Apple about Google's suppression of "chokepoints" | ExBulletin

 “The app store is a new frontier of censorship,” Natalia Krapiva, a technical lawyer for rights group Access Now, told AFP.
 “We are witnessing a new phase of attack on digital rights.”

-Both companies are facing more and more new legal and legal issues, and regulators are scrutinizing concerns that their control is a competitive-killing monopoly.
+Both companies are facing more and more new legal and legal issues, and regulators are monitoring concerns that their control is a competitive-killing monopoly.

 Recent concerns have been about consumer choice and the ability of app developers to avoid Apple from cutting purchases through the App Store by up to 30%.